Point processes with event time uncertainty

-The vector $\xi_t \in \R^{N'}$ consists of binary valued entries determined by the history of $y_t$ from $t-N'$ to $t-1$.
+The vector $\xi_t \in \R^{N'}$ consists of binary-valued entries determined by the history of $y_t$ from $t-N'$ to $t-1$.
 The estimation by VI and GD applies here, and the optimization is reduced to solving for the vector $\psi$ of dimension $N'$ instead of the kernel parameter $\theta_K $ of dimension $NN'$ as in \eqref{eq:def-theta-timeonly-Omega}.
-We give more details of VI recovery in below.
+We provide additional details on VI recovery below.

 Similar to \eqref{eq:formula-Gtheta-timeonly}, the VI vector field is

 and we use the subscript $_s$ to stand for ``stationary''.
 Define

 and again we have $G_s(\psi^*) = 0$ where $\psi^*$ is the true time-invariant kernel.
 We assume that the true conditional intensity $\Lambda_t^*$ satisfies Assumption \ref{assump:c1-Lambda-on-data}(i), and similar to (ii) we assume that